Kappapapa123/airfare-route-optimization/README.md

 First install the project2-phase2-group_21101 (2).zip and decompress.

-then, when the `main.py` file is run, the visualization of the entire graph will show up first.
+Then, when the `main.py` file is run, the visualization of the entire graph will show up first.

 Then a prompt will ask for your starting airport.